 - Not have committed any act that is grounds for denial, suspension or revocation of a license

 If you meet these basic requirements, it’s time to strategize how to ace your state exam.

-Indiana is one of a handful of states that require you to take a state-approved pre-licensing course before they’ll allow you to take the adjuster exam.
-But don’t worry!
-AdjusterPro makes it easy to complete the prerequisite course and pass the state exam because they are both included in our Indiana Adjuster Courses.
-No additional testing or coursework is required.
+Indiana is one of a handful of states that require you to take a state-approved pre-licensing course before you can register and take the adjuster exam.

 How to Become an Insurance Adjuster in 5 Steps